confluentinc/tutorials/top-N/flinksql/README.md

 ## Compute the Top-N views

-Given the `movie_views` table definition above, we can retrieve the top three movies by genre that have max views in realtime.
+Given the `movie_views` table definition above, we can retrieve the top three movies by genre that have max views in real time.

 ```sql
 SELECT title, genre, num_views, category_rank